Ondrysak/ondrysak.github.io/content/posts/zonectf24_exitinator.md

 ```

 now the `overwrite_entry` function seems to be the meat and potatoes of this challenge.
-We seems to be computing some pointers and stacking them in some list.
-But we need to investigate further to understand why and how, notice that so far we do not see the functions being executed in any way, which is suspicious as after these are executed multiple time the only other thing that is called is `exit(5)` at the very end of main.
+We seem to be computing some pointers and stacking them in some list.
+But we need to investigate further to understand why and how, notice that so far we do not see the functions being executed in any way, which is suspicious as after `overwrite_entry` is executed multiple times in a loop the only other thing that is called is `exit(5)` at the very end of `main`.

 ```C
 void __cdecl overwrite_entry(exit_function_list *entry, void *addr, void *arg)